-The university attendance policy is that regular and punctual class attendance is essential.
+The University attendance policy requires regular and punctual class attendance.
 No assigned work is excused because of absence, no matter what the cause.
-Records of class attendance are kept by faculty.
-Students who miss an instructional experience are expected to meet with faculty to discuss their absences as soon as possible.
+Records of class attendance are kept by the faculty.
+Students who miss an instructional experience are expected to meet with the class instructor to discuss their absences as soon as possible.
 Except for emergencies, the student should make arrangements with his/her teachers prior to any absence.
-When an accumulation of absences reaches the point of endangering a student's academic status, the faculty member should report this situation to the student and the Vice President for Student Services.
-An instructor should not assume that continued absence from class indicates an official withdrawal until notified by the Registrar.
+When an accumulation of absences reaches the point of endangering a student's academic status, the class instructor should report this situation to the student and the Vice President for Academic Administration.
+The instructor should not assume that continued absence from class indicates an official withdrawal until notified by the Registrar.

-Official university absences may be granted by the Academic Policies $Committee \ or the \ Vice\ President for\ Academic\ Administration h for\ either a committee of the \ Academic\ Administration has been considered as the \ Academic\ Acad$ academic or activity reasons.
+Official university absences may be granted by the Vice President for Academic Administration for either academic or activity reasons.
 Academic Absences include class and major field trips while Activity Absences include music, mission, gymnastics, and recruitment trips.
-Faculty or Staff who wish to have an event sanctioned for official university absence status must submit the names of all students, including date and hours absent from campus, to the Vice President for Academic Administration's Office no later than one week prior to the date of the activity.
-The Vice President for Academic Administration will review and approve/deny the request as appropriate and forward the names for publication and distribution to all faculty through e-mail.
+Faculty or staff who wish to have an event sanctioned for official university absence status must submit the names of all students, including date and hours absent from campus, to the Vice President for Academic Administration's Office no later than one week prior to the date of the activity.
+The Vice President for Academic Administration will review and approve/deny the request as appropriate and forward the names for publication and distribution to all faculty through email.
 Students may miss classes because of approved Academic Absences and may miss up to one class hour for each credit hour of the class for approved Activity Absences.
 Arrangements for additional absences must be worked out by the student and the teacher involved.
 Faculty will report to the full faculty the names of students who actually attended that activity.
 When an official university absence occurs, faculty members must either average work missed or allow the student to make it up at the faculty member's discretion.

 Serious illness or family emergencies may be verified by the Vice President for Student Services but are not considered official absences.

 Illnesses that will be verified are those involving hospitalization or serious injury.
 When a serious illness or emergency has been verified, each instructor should assist the student in making up missed work or the instructor may average missed work into the student's grade.
 Faculty members should specify the appropriate time frame for making up missed work.